Carlos Santana Player Props: Pirates vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff ranks seventh in MLB with a collective 9.7 strikeouts per nine innings.
+- The 9.4 strikeouts per nine innings put together by the Astros pitching staff ranks seventh in MLB.

-- The Astros have the 10th-ranked team ERA among all league pitching staffs (3.95).
+- The Astros' 3.78 team ERA ranks ninth among all MLB pitching staffs.

-- Astros pitchers combine to allow 10 total home runs at a rate of one per game (to rank 14th in the league).
+- Astros pitchers combine to give up 11 total home runs at a clip of one per game (to rank 15th in the league).

-- Valdez (0-1) makes the start for the Astros, his third of the season.
+- The Astros will send Javier (1-0) to make his third start of the season.

-- His most recent time out was on Wednesday against the Detroit Tigers, when the lefty threw seven innings, surrendering two earned runs while allowing eight hits.
+- His most recent time out came on Wednesday against the Detroit Tigers, when the righty went six innings, surrendering one earned run while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.